Yukisschu/anhuigui/content/posts/C/index.md

 ```

 #### 2.4.2.
 Adjacency Matrix Method
 The adjacency matrix is a [square matrix](https://en.wikipedia.org/wiki/Square_matrix "Square matrix") used to represent a finite [graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics) "Graph (discrete mathematics)").
 The elements of the [matrix](https://en.wikipedia.org/wiki/Matrix_(mathematics) "Matrix (mathematics)") are boolean variables indicating whether pairs of [vertices](https://en.wikipedia.org/wiki/Vertex_(graph_theory) "Vertex (graph theory)") are [adjacent](https://en.wikipedia.org/wiki/Neighbourhood_(graph_theory) "Neighbourhood (graph theory)") in the graph [^4].
 This concise representation allows the adjacency matrix to portray the graph straightforwardly.
-However, for a sparse graph, adjacency lists may require less space since they do not allocate any space to represent nonexistent edges.
+However, for a sparse graph, an adjacency matrix may require more space compared to an adjacency list since it also allocates space to nonexistent edges.

 The concept of building the Tideman algorithm using the adjacency matrix is similar to that of the adjacency list: lock every new pair that will not create a cycle in `locked`, and then connect all the links for the newly added pair in an adjacency matrix.
 <p align="center">